-Dr. Marshall is co-inventor of our novel STAR biomaterial, and has over 15 years of experience developing this technology and its applications for improving the performance of implantable medical devices.
-He holds 25 issued and pending patents, and his work has been recognized by the awarding to Healionics of over $7M in competitive non-dilutive R&D grants from NIH and DOD, including $6M to advance our STARgraft technology for maintaining patency of synthetic blood vessels.
+Dr. Marshall is co-inventor of Healionics’ novel STAR biomaterial, and has over 15 years of experience developing this technology and its applications for improving the performance of implantable medical devices.
+He has led Healionics’ effort to successfully secure more than $7M in competitive non-dilutive SBIR grant awards from NIH and DOD, including $6M to advance our STARgraft technology for maintaining patency of synthetic blood vessels.
+He holds 25 issued and pending patents.

 Dr. Marshall also serves on the Scientific Advisory Board for iSTAR Medical, Healionics’ Belgium-based ophthalmic device spinout.
 He designed the biointegrating porous biomaterial used in iSTAR’s glaucoma drainage devices, including MINIject, a novel micro-invasive glaucoma surgery (MIGS) device with exceptional early clinical results.